MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/deployment-advisors-for-office-365.md

 The  [Prepare your environment guide](https://go.microsoft.com/fwlink/?linkid=2005213) is the place to start.
 Tell us your deployment goals to make sure you add domains, create users, and assign licenses in the proper order.
 This is especially important if you're planning to migrate email or configure a hybrid deployment.

 ### Exchange migration advisor
-The [Office 365 mail migration advisor](http://aka.ms/office365setup) will help you move mailboxes from your current mail system to Exchange Online in Office 365 with automated tools and step-by-step guidance.
+The [Office 365 mail migration advisor](https://aka.ms/office365setup) will help you move mailboxes from your current mail system to Exchange Online in Office 365 with automated tools and step-by-step guidance.
 We'll recommend the best migration path for your organization based on your current mail system, the number of mailboxes you want to migrate, and how you plan to manage users and user access.

 The [Gmail contacts and calendar assistant](https://aka.ms/gmailcontactscalendar) gives step-by-step instructions for migrating your Gmail contacts and Google Calendar items to Office 365.
 When you migrate a user's Gmail mailbox to Office 365, email messages are migrated, but contacts and calendar items are not.
 This wizard provides the steps for importing Gmail contacts and Google Calendar items to Office 365.

 ### Exchange Online Protection
-Microsoft [Exchange Online Protection (EOP)](https://aka.ms/EOPguidance) is a cloud-based email filtering service that helps protect your organization against spam and malware, and includes features to safeguard your organization from messaging policy violations.
+Microsoft [Exchange Online Protection (EOP)](https://aka.ms/EOPguidance) is a cloud-based email filtering service that helps protect your organization against spam and malware and includes features to safeguard your organization from messaging policy violations.

 ## File creation, storage, and sharing

 ### Office 365 ProPlus
-Use the [Office ProPlus quick start guide](https://aka.ms/OPPquickstartguide) walks you through the steps for installing Office on either a PC or a Mac for your company, and it includes tips for getting everyone started with Office.
+The [Office ProPlus quick start guide](https://aka.ms/OPPquickstartguide) walks you through the steps for installing Office on either a PC or a Mac for your company and it includes tips for getting everyone started with Office.

 The [Office ProPlus  deployment advisor ](https://aka.ms/o365proplusdeploy) helps you get your users up and running on the latest versions of Office.
 This advisor walks you through the steps for helping users install Office directly from the Office 365 portal online, or for deploying Office to your users from an on-premises location.
 Included are instructions for using System Center Configuration Manager, a Group Policy startup script, an operating system disk image, or Remote Desktop Services (RDS) shared activation.